feross/queue-microtask/README.md

 ## Why not use `process.nextTick`?

-In Node, `queueMicrotask` and `process.nextTick` are [essentially equivalent](https://nodejs.org/api/globals.html#globals_queuemicrotask_callback).
+In Node, `queueMicrotask` and `process.nextTick` are [essentially equivalent](https://nodejs.org/api/globals.html#globals_queuemicrotask_callback), though there are [subtle differences](https://github.com/YuzuJS/setImmediate#macrotasks-and-microtasks) that don't matter in most situations.

 If you just need to support Node 12 and later, use `queueMicrotask` directly.
-If you need to support all versions of Node, use `process.nextTick`.
+If you need to support all versions of Node, use this package.

-If you also need browser support, read on.

 ## Why not use `setTimeout(fn, 0)`?